Guidomo10/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script prints all the group current is part of This script changes the owner of file
 This script create an empty file
+This script adds execute permisssins in a file